Kara Del Toro Sizzles In White Knit Crop Top And Pencil Skirt

 Maxim bombshell Kara Del Toro tantalized her 1.1 million Instagram followers with her latest update, in which she wore a cozy-looking ensemble that still flaunted her curves.

-The outfit that Kara rocked in the snap was from the retailer Boohoo, who she made sure to tag in the caption of the post so her followers would know where to find it.
-The top was a bandeau-style knit top that went straight across her chest and kept her cleavage hidden.
+The outfit that Kara rocked in the snap was from the retailer Boohoo, and she made sure to tag the outlet in the caption of the post.
+The top was a bandeau-style knit number that went straight across her chest and kept her cleavage hidden.
 One super-thin spaghetti strap fell down Kara’s shoulder, and the white shade popped against her bronzed skin.

 She paired the top with a matching high-waisted knit pencil skirt.
 Though the skirt clung to her curves, the type of fabric it was made of meant that it wasn’t super tight.
 The skirt came to her knees, so her toned legs were hidden from view.
 A sliver of her stomach was visible in the ensemble, though, and her hourglass physique was accentuated by the crop top and skirt combination.